Sill Gorge

 „Der Fremdenverkehr in Innsbruck bezifferte sich im Monat Mai auf 5647 Personen.
 Darunter befanden sich (außer 2763 Reisenden aus Oesterreich-Ungarn) 1974 Reichsdeutsche, 282 Engländer, 65 Italiener, 68 Franzosen, 53 Amerikaner, 51 Russen und 388 Personen aus verschiedenen anderen Ländern.“

 In addition to the number of travellers who had an impact on life in the small town of Innsbruck, it was also the internationality of the visitors who gradually gave Innsbruck a new look.
-New hotels, cafés, inns, shops and means of transport were needed to meet the needs of the guests.
 In addition to the purely touristic infrastructure, the development of general innovations was also accelerated.
-The wealthy guests were hardly able to socialise in inns with cesspits behind the house.
-Of course, a sewerage system would have been on the agenda anyway, but the economic factor of tourism enabled and accelerated the release of funds for the major projects at the turn of the century.
+The wealthy guests could hardly socialise in pubs with cesspits behind their houses.
+Of course, a sewerage system would have been on the agenda anyway, but the economic factor of tourism made it possible and accelerated the release of funds for the major projects at the turn of the century.
 This not only changed the appearance of the town, but also people's everyday and working lives.
 Resourceful entrepreneurs such as Heinrich Menardi managed to expand the value chain to include paid holiday pleasures in addition to board and lodging.
 In 1880, he opened the Lohnkutscherei und Autovermietung Heinrich Menardi for excursions in the Alpine surroundings.
 Initially with carriages, and after the First World War with coaches and cars, wealthy tourists were chauffeured as far as Venice.
 The company still exists today and is now based in the Menardihaus at Wilhelm-Greil-Strasse 17 opposite Landhausplatz, even though over time the transport and trading industry shifted to the more lucrative property sector.
 Local trade also benefited from the wealthy clientele from abroad.
+In 1909, there were already three dedicated Tourist equipment shops next to the fashionable department stores that had just opened a few years earlier.

 Innsbruck and the surrounding towns were also known for spa holidays, the predecessor of today's wellness, where well-heeled clients recovered from a wide variety of illnesses in an Alpine environment.
 The Igler Hof, back then Grandhotel Igler Hof and the Sporthotel Igls, still partly exude the chic of that time.
 Michael Obexer, the founder of the spa town of Igls and owner of the Grand Hotel, was a tourism pioneer.
 There were two spas in Egerdach near Amras and in Mühlau.
-The facilities were not as well-known as the hotspots of the time in Bad Ischl, Marienbad or Baden near Vienna, as can be seen in old photos and postcards, but the treatments with brine, steam, gymnastics and even magnetism were in line with the standards of the time, some of which are still popular with spa and wellness holidaymakers today.
+The facilities were not as well-known as the hotspots of the time in Bad Ischl, Marienbad or Baden near Vienna, as can be seen on old photos and postcards, but the treatments with brine, steam, gymnastics and even magnetism were in line with the standards of the time, some of which are still popular with spa and wellness holidaymakers today.
 Bad Egerdach near Innsbruck had been known as a healing spring since the 17th century.
 The spring was said to cure gout, skin diseases, anaemia and even the nervous disorder known in the 19th century as neurasthenia, the predecessor of burnout.
 The institution's chapel still exists today opposite the SOS Children's Village.
-The baths in Mühlau have existed since 1768 and were converted into an inn and spa in the style of the time in the course of the 19th century.
+The bathing establishment in Mühlau has existed since 1768 and was converted into an inn and spa in the style of the time in the course of the 19th century.
 The former bathing establishment is now a residential building worth seeing in Anton-Rauch-Straße.
+However, the most spectacular tourist project that Innsbruck ever experienced was probably Hoch Innsbruck, today's Hungerburg.
+Not only the Hungerburg railway and hotels, but even its own lake was created here after the turn of the century to attract guests.

 „Alljährlich mehrt sich die Zahl der überseeischen Pilger, die unser Land und dessen gletscherbekrönte Berge zum Verdrusse unserer freundnachbarlichen Schweizer besuchen und manch klingenden Dollar zurücklassen.
 Die Engländer fangen an Tirol ebenso interessant zu finden wie die Schweiz, die Zahl der Franzosen und Niederländer, die den Sommer bei uns zubringen, mehrt sich von Jahr zu Jahr.“